 River or Lake Cruise

-Another fantastic way t see the City is with a cruise either along the Lake shoreline or down the Chicago River, the Cit is seriously stunning as you carve through the Concrete canyons of head out into the lake to fully appreciate the awe-inspiring Skyline.
+Another fantastic way t see the City is with a cruise either along the Lake shoreline or down the Chicago River, the city is seriously stunning as you carve through the Concrete canyons of head out into the lake to fully appreciate the awe-inspiring Skyline.

 Saving on Attractions

 The simplest way to save on attractions is with an attractions pass.
 Some of the passes can save you well over 50% on a selection of Chicago’s BEST attractions.
-The Official CityPASS is on $108 and includes 5 the Cities 7 best attractions.
+The Official CityPASS is $108 and includes 5 of the Cities 7 best attractions.
 The Go Chicago Pass is a little more varied and has over 29+ Attractions to choose from and prices start at only $79.

-We think these Passes are a GREaT idea we rely on them for most of our City Visits, However, Choosing one can be tricky and we fully understand they are not for everyone so we put a comparison page together to help you decide if am Attractions pass is right for you and which to choose.
+We think these Passes are a GREAT idea we rely on them for most of our City Visits, However, Choosing one can be tricky and we fully understand they are not for everyone so we put a comparison page together to help you decide if am Attractions pass is right for you and which to choose.